Managing a project can be like walking a tightrope. It is always a balancing act but when done right, it will ensure the success of any project.

 - Project Management isn’t just about how much study you have done or how many courses you have completed.

-- Project Management is about understanding people and how to work effectively with all your stakeholders to achieve the desired outcome.
+- Project Management is about understanding people and how to work effectively with all your stakeholders to achieve the desired.

 The following 3 core capabilities are extremely powerful and will underpin any successful project.

 1. Leadership and Ownership